so-dang-cool/dt/concept/ideas.md

   - But...
 Also apply this to type restrictions, generics, etc
     - `(a) -> (b)` can be type restricted as something like `(Str/a) -> (Str/b)`

-Ideas I like from other languages:
+Ideas I _like_ from other languages:
 - Perl's idea of having ideas like singularity/plurality baked in to the language
 - Haskell's type system (Especially things like `Monad m => a -> m a`)
-- Factor's quotations (Granted, this comes from Lisp, but I really like the factor implementation)
+- Factor's quotations (Granted, this comes from Lisp, but I really enjoy the factor implementation)
 - Functional must-haves (map, flatMap, reduce, filter, scan)
 - Fortran's idea of "calling a function on a single value or collection just works"
   - So... polymorphism?
 Or maybe single value coerces to single element list?
 Am I in APL territory?